syccxdr/syccxdr/README.md

 - 🔭 I’m currently working on the MLOps platform🤔.

-- 🤖  I’m currently interested in Kubernetes and LLM inference.
+- 🤖  I’m currently interested in Kubernetes and LLM Serving.

 - 👨‍🎓 CS Master at HKU. 💻